trois-trois-trois/faris-engineering-journal/README.md

   ![full standings][one]

-  - Standings Component: This component renders one sub division of the Full Standings Component to the main page, which is always the NFC WEST division.
+  - **Standings Component**: This component renders one sub division of the Full Standings Component to the main page, which is always the NFC WEST division.
 The information from the database that gets rendered is the same as the Full Standings Component.

   ![standings][two]